 It doesn’t pay to read to your daughter before bed and then have a glass of wine while watching the 10:00 news on a stormy night.

-Back in the beginning of June, Meghan Markle’s and Prince Harry’s daughter, Lilibet, was born.
+On June 7th, 2021 Meghan Markle and Prince Harry’s daughter, Lilibet, was born.
 An explanation was given on how the baby got her name.
 As a child, England’s Queen Elizabeth used to have trouble pronouncing her name and would always call herself “Lilibet”.
 The baby was named after her great grandmother, the queen.